It was really quite mad.

 When this proved insufficient, convoys of Canadian trucks loaded with food and other supplies were able to pass through German lines to deliver food.

-Realizing they were beaten, the Germans in Holland would surrender to Canadian forces within a matter of days.
+Soon afterward and realizing they were beaten, the Germans in Holland would surrender to Canadian forces within a matter of days.